RickStrahl/BlogPosts/2021-03/LiveReloadServer--A-.NET-Core-Based-Generic-Static-Web-Server-with-Live-Reload/LivereloadserverANetCoreBasedGenericStaticWebServerWithLiveReload-Rick’s Mac mini.md

 ---
-title: LiveReloadServer - A Generic Local Static Web Server with Live Reload based on .NET
+title: LiveReloadServer - A Generic Static Web Server with Live Reload based on .NET
 abstract: I've released v1.0 of my LiveReload Web Server which is a local static file Web server that includes support for LiveReload, plus some optional dynamic features for rendering self-contained RazorPages and Markdown content.
 This Dotnet Tool is fast, easy to use and includes a host of convenience features that try to make the process of working with local Web content quicker and easier.
 categories: ASP.NET Core, Web Development
 keywords: LiveReload, Web Server, Local, Web SIte, Testing, Publishing